tech-qasim/my-minimal-site/src/content/posts/markdown-syntax-guide.md

 title: 'Markdown Writing Guide for Delicious Recipes'
 description: 'Learn Markdown basics through a delicious pasta recipe'
 pubDate: 2025-04-30
-tags: ['Markdown', 'Writing Guide', 'Food']
+tags: ['Markdown', 'Guide', 'Food']
-heroImage: 'Markdown-syntax-guide.png'
+heroImage: 'Markdown-syntax-guide.webp'
-ogImage: 'Markdown-syntax-guide.png'
+ogImage: 'Markdown-syntax-guide.webp'
 ---

 This guide will show you how to format text using Markdown through a delicious pasta recipe.
 Let's explore the world of food while learning Markdown syntax!